jobjo/popper/docs/getting_started.md

 The test failed after the first sample, and 13 successful shrink-steps were performed.

 !!! note
-    An important feature of [Popper](https://github.com/jobjo/popper) is that shrinking is *embedded*.
-It means that when a failing sample is encountered, and an attempt is made to shrink it, the invariants used for constructing the sample are always respected!
-In the example above — with the `Image.t` sample — shrinking would never cause, say, the `height` to be negative.
+    An important feature of Popper is that shrinking is embedded.
+It means that when a failing sample is encountered and an attempt is made to shrink it, the invariants used for constructing the sample are always respected!
+Thus, in the example above — with the `Image.t sample` — shrinking would never cause, say, the height to be negative.

-In the [how it works](../how_it_works/) section, you can read more about show sampling and shrinking really work.
+You can read more about the mechanisms behind sampling and shrinking in the [how it works](../how_it_works/) section.